Sofi-Tech/Languages/README.md

 # Weblate Translation for [Sofi]

-This repository contains translation files for [Sofi] which are managed using Weblate, an open-source web-based translation platform.
+This repository contains translation files for [Sofi], which are managed using Weblate, an open-source web-based translation platform.

 ## Getting Started